 - A strong desire to take the drug despite negative consequences.

-- Repeatedly claiming to have lost a prescription.
+- Claiming to have lost prescriptions.

 - Lying about having pain or exaggerating pain levels to get a prescription for Opana.

 Opana abusers sometimes share pills with friends, buy the drug illegally, or engage in “doctor shopping” to obtain more of the drug.